MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 > - To ensure consistency and same experience for every customer, the template is provided as [managed solutions](/power-platform/alm/solution-concepts-alm).
 > - If you would like to extend the template, you will need to use a separate [unmanaged solution](/power-platform/alm/solution-concepts-alm) because you can't directly modify this template.

-### Enable the Power Apps component framework

-Once Microsoft Flow Approvals has been set up for the environment, enable the Power Apps component framework using these steps.

-1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

-1. Select an environment where you want to enable this feature.

-    You need to do this for **main** and all **satellite** environments.

-1. On the top pane, select **Settings**.

-1. Select **Product**, then choose **Features**.

-1. Turn on **Allow publishing of canvas apps with code components**.

-1. Select **Save**.

 ### Import the Creator Kit

-Next, install the creator kit using one of the options in [Install the Creator Kit](/power-platform/guidance/creator-kit/setup).
+Install the creator kit using one of the options in [Install the Creator Kit](/power-platform/guidance/creator-kit/setup).

 ### Import the solution

 Open [https://make.powerapps.com](https://make.powerapps.com).
 Go to the environment you either created or been allocated, in which the Approvals Kit should be hosted.

 The first step of the installation process is to install the solution.
 This step is required for every other component in the Approvals Kit to work.
 You'll either need to create a environment or to import into the existing environment (excluding the Default environment).

+1. Open [https://aka.ms/approvals-kit/releases](https://aka.ms/approvals-kit/releases) for the Power CAT Business approvals kit GitHub releases site.

 1. From the expanded section **Assets** for the latest release, download the Approvals Kit file **BusinessApprovalsKit_*_managed.zip**.